Akron Children's Logo

 Continue sitz baths (sitting in just a few inches of water and covering the buttocks, up to the hips, in the water) using cool water for the first few days, then warm water after that.
 Squeeze the cheeks of your bottom together when you sit to avoid pulling painfully on the stitches.
 Sitting on a pillow may be more comfortable than sitting on a hard surface.

 Use a squirt bottle with warm water to wash the area with water when you use the toilet; gently pat dry.
 After a bowel movement, wipe from front to back to avoid infection.
 Reduce swelling with ice packs or chilled witch hazel pads.
-Local anesthetic sprays also can be helpful.
+Local anesthetic sprays also can help.

-Talk to your doctor about taking an anti-inflammatory drug like ibuprofen to help with the pain and swelling.
+Talk to your doctor about taking an anti-inflammatory medicine like ibuprofen to help with the pain and swelling.

 Exercise